alphagov/govuk-design-system/src/get-started/production/index.md

 {{ govukInsetText({
   classes: "app-table--constrained",
-  html: 'If you’ve used GOV.UK Elements, GOV.UK Template or the GOV.UK Frontend Toolkit before, you might also find it useful to read the guide on <a href="/get-started/updating-your-code/">updating your code</a>.'
+  html: 'If you’ve used GOV.UK Elements, GOV.UK Template or the GOV.UK Frontend Toolkit before, you might also find it useful to read the guide to <a href="https://frontend.design-system.service.gov.uk/v4/migrating-from-legacy-products/#migrate-from-our-old-frameworks">Migrate from our old frameworks</a>.'
 }) }}

 ## Include GOV.UK Frontend in your project